We're an affiliate

 When you’re done, make sure that you spend three to five minutes cooling down slowly so that your heart rate doesn’t just stop but gets lower gradually.

-Although 60 seconds doesn’t sound as if it is a lot, when you’re spinning at high speeds for that length of time, it can feel like much more of a challenge.
+Although 60 seconds doesn’t sound as if it is a lot, when you’re cycling at high speeds for that length of time, it can feel like much more of a challenge.

 Indeed, when you participate in this type of activity, you’re going to learn to welcome the 60 seconds of slower activity just to give yourself a slight break!